 Joints are locations where bones make contact with each other.
 Because their function is movement and support, the joints have been modified accordingly to serve the required function.

-The joints are broadly classified into three categories.
+The joints are broadly classified into three categories – fibrous, cartilaginous and synovial.
 Each category has further subcategories

 These are also called synarthroses or immovable articulations.
 In these joints, the bone surfaces are in almost direct contact.
 The bones are fastened together by intervening connective tissue.
 Often in such joints, there is no appreciable motion.

 Sutura, gomphosis, and syndesmosis are further subtypes of these joints

 Sutura is the joint contiguous margins of the bones are united by a thin layer of fibrous tissue.
 This kind of joint is found in the skull only.

 When the margins of the bones are connected by a series of processes, and indentations interlocked together, the articulation is termed a true suture or sutura vera.
 When the articulation is formed by roughened surfaces placed in apposition with one another, it is termed a false suture or sutura notha.

 True Suture or Sutura vera is of three types sutura dentata, serrata, and limbosa.